MPCS51042-W23-staff/homework-1/README.md

 Be sure to include docstrings for these helper functions.

+### Submitting the Homework
+After running the tests and verifying your work, you can submit the homework on [Gradescope](https://www.gradescope.com/courses/484505).
+Ensure that your code is clean and ready to be reviewed by the grader.
+You may submit as many times as you like before the deadline.

 ## Problems

 ### Problem 1

-Open `problem1/find_twos.py`, implement the `find_twos` function according to the specifications provided.
+Open `problem1/find_twos.py`, and implement the `find_twos`` function according to the specifications provided.

 ### Problem 2